Twister (game)

-History and analysis
+History

 In 1964, Reyn Guyer Sr. owned and managed a design company which made in-store displays for Fortune 500 companies.

 Charles Foley was a respected and successful toy designer for Lakeside Industries in Minneapolis and answered an ad for an experienced toy designer by Reynolds Guyer Sr. of Guyer Company.
 Foley interviewed with Reyn Guyer Sr. and his son, Reyn, who were interested in product development within the toy business.
 After interviewing Foley, Guyer and his son discussed the possibility of starting a small division of the company in product development.
-His father agreed, for a short term, to support his son's idea for product development, and hired Foley, who negotiated a royalty agreement with Guyer Company for all games and toy items designed by Foley.
+His father agreed, for a short term, to support his son's idea for product development, and hired Foley, who negotiated a royalty agreement with Guyer Company for all games and toy items he designed.
 Guyer Company agreed, and officially hired Foley.
 Foley hired Neil Rabens, an accomplished product design artist with an art degree from the Minneapolis School of Art and Design.

 The game ideas ranged from small kids' games to word games for adults.
 Foley had an idea for utilizing people as game pieces as part of the game idea, "a party game".
 Rabens had the idea to utilize a colored mat, allowing people to interact with each other, in a game idea he had developed while a student in design school.
 Foley saw the idea and developed the concept for having the colored dots line up in rows, and, with a spinner, created the idea for calling out players' hands and feet to the colored dots called out from the spinner.
 This would create a tangled-up situation between two people, and the one that falls first would lose.